curv3d/curv/docs/Colour_Atlas.rst

 like the majority of 3D graphics programs out there.
 Full support for multiple colour spaces is too complicated for release 1.0.
+HDR (high dynamic range) and WCG (wide colour gamut) displays are available, but full support will need to wait.

 Colours are represented internally as linear RGB.
 This is necessary for colour blending and lighting calculations